demoraesgui/gdp-672-challenge/README.md

 ### App Description

-In this challenge you will create a React Web App that interacts with the [Public COVID19 API](https://covid19api.com/).
+In this challenge you will create a React Web App that interacts with the [COVID19 Public API](https://covid19api.com/).

 * **GET:** World Total Cases